zkvalidator/sui-rgp/README.md

 - Automatically executes validator gas price updates when epoch is ending (< 1 hour remaining)
 - Provides detailed logging of epoch status and price calculations

+## NOTE:

+- This script does NOT take the Sui stake subsidies into calcuations
+- This script users the following reference point:
+       * SUI : 1 USD
+       * MIST : 750

 ## Prerequisites

 1. **Ubuntu 22.04**